Information for members

 The Senior Common Room is in the Main Building.
 Tea and coffee is available from the kitchen adjoining the Old Hall (next to the SCR) at all times.

-For security reasons it is helpful if the SCR is kept locked after dinner periods.
+For security reasons, it is helpful if the SCR is kept locked after dinner periods.
+It is open during working hours.
+The Porter will unlock it for you if requested.

 As well as SCR charges, the termly battels will include other items, such as wine purchases and book purchases under the Blackwell’s agreement.

-Blackwell’s operates a system whereby College members receive a 19% discount on everything except rare books and Blackwell's gift cards.
+Blackwell’s operates a system whereby College members receive up to 15% discount on everything except rare books and Blackwell's gift cards.
 Invoices are sent to Mansfield and then appear on termly battels.

 Your mail can be collected at any time from the Porter’s Lodge, where a pigeon hole will have been organised for you.
 Mail is not delivered to the College during the University’s Christmas and Easter closed periods.